brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 # BEMIT, CSS!
 You're going Atomic!

-At Avisi we developed a few toolkit for projects to achieve a high reusability in front-end components.
+At Avisi we developed a few toolkits for projects to achieve a high reusability in front-end components.

 BEMIT is a combination of two conventions [*BEM*](http://getbem.com/) and [*IT*CSS](https://itcss.io/).
-These gives us some answers to problems we were facing.
+These give us some answers to problems we were facing.
 How do we write CSS?
 BEM!
 How do we structure our CSS?
 ITCSS!
 Both gave us the power to write awesome toolkits that are used in multiple projects.